Automated Annotation of Shearographic Measurements Enabling Weakly Supervised Defect Detection: Introduction

 The generation of such datasets continues to be a primary challenge for the field.
 To address this, we propose an automated annotation workflow that has been developed and validated for shearography, but is conceptually applicable to other imaging-based inspection domains.
 Grounded DINO~\cite{Liu2023_GroundingDINO} generates bounding boxes from textual prompts, which are subsequently refined into high-resolution segmentation masks using the Segment Anything Model (SAM)~\cite{Kirillov2023_SegmentAnything}.
 This pipeline enables reproducible and scalable dataset creation, reducing manual labeling effort while supporting weakly supervised training for downstream defect detection models.

 By facilitating automated annotation of shearography data, this approach provides a pathway toward efficient, reproducible, and high-resolution defect inspection.
 It demonstrates potential for deployment in industrial quality assurance, particularly in high-volume production environments such as the automotive industry, where reproducibility and efficiency are critical.
+A preprint version of this work is available on \href{https://arxiv.org/abs/2512.06171}{arXiv:2512.06171}.